Save your gang some money on your multigenerational Florida getaway with freebies in Historic St. Augustine and Ponte Vedra Beach

 The gorgeous waterfront setting provides two picnic areas suitable for family reunions.
 Towering oaks and pine trees provide plenty of shade, and there is easy access for caterers.

 Kids can let off steam scrambling around this 23,000-square-foot playground area at Francis Field, immediately across from the Historic Downtown Parking Facility.
 A city park, it has slides, swings, wooden forts and towers, and other interactive play/exercise equipment, plus a pavilion.
-SWING (St. Augustine’s Wish for Its Next Generation) was a community project built in 1997.
+SWING (St. Augustine’s Wish for Its Next Generation) started as a community project built in 1997.

 Splash Park at The Pier